-Why are so many kids obese, stressed and indifferent?
+Why are so many individuals obese, stressed, and indifferent?

-Our kids are out of shape, tuned out and stressed out, because they’re missing something essential to their health and development: connection to the natural world.
+We are are out of shape, tuned out and stressed out, because we’re missing something essential to their health and development: connection to the natural world.

 Nature provides benefits to our mental health and our physical health